lately, when asked how are you, i

 flock of blue jays,

 Collins sits on the youth advisory board of TruArtSpeaks, a nonprofit encouraging literacy, leadership, and social justice through the study and application of spoken word and hip-hop culture and is an editor at Button Poetry, the largest distributor of spoken word poetry in the world.
 Collins performs across the country and has had his work featured on AfroPunk, Elephant Journal, Feminist Culture, and more.
-He lives in Saint Paul, Minnesota.
+They live in Saint Paul, Minnesota.